Skip to content

 Trustpilot Presence

 OneKey Payments has no Trustpilot profile as of July 2026.
 Be careful with search results: the 'OneKey' Trustpilot listing with a 4.1 rating belongs to onekey.so, a Hong Kong/Singapore crypto hardware wallet with no connection to this Brazilian payment institution.
 Brazilian consumer feedback lands on Reclame Aqui instead, where OneKey holds a 6.1/10 across roughly 910 complaints, nearly all bettor-side.
-We don't render rating-distribution bars without both the 5-star and 1-star percentages, and no legitimate Trustpilot dataset exists for this company.
+No legitimate Trustpilot dataset exists for this company, so no rating distribution appears here.

 BandBet, Alfa (alfa.bet.br), Bet do Milhão (TQJ)

-OneKey's named clients are all licensed .bet.br operators, and all three names come from multi-outlet trade-press announcements rather than independent audits, so we grade them trade-press.
+OneKey's named clients are all licensed .bet.br operators, and all three announced the relationship themselves across multiple outlets rather than through any independent audit, which is a trade-press grade of evidence.
 BandBet (October 2024) is the Grupo Bandeirantes brand operated with Bell Ventures Digital on OpenBet, with OneKey as official processor of Pix pay-ins and payouts.
 Alfa Entretenimento's alfa.bet.br (May 2025) holds one of the first fifteen definitive licenses and sponsors Grêmio and Internacional; OneKey manages its payment flows including biometric Pix.
-TQJ, Todos Querem Jogar (August 2025), is the Grupo Silvio Santos vehicle behind Bet do Milhão, with OneKey providing what the announcement called 100% compliant processing per SPA requirements.
+TQJ, Todos Querem Jogar (August 2025), is the Grupo Silvio Santos vehicle behind Bet do Milhão, with OneKey processing to SPA requirements.
 The Atlaslive deal (September 2025) is platform-side distribution rather than a client: it wires OneKey into an iGaming platform's cashier for its operator network, live in Brazil first, with no individual operators named.
-Beyond the names, two independent signals confirm OneKey is a processor-of-record for betting money: its own help-center FAQ answering 'Why does Onekey appear in my PIX transaction?', and Reclame Aqui complaints from bettors about Pix issues following gambling-site withdrawals.
+Beyond the names, two independent signals confirm OneKey is a processor-of-record for betting money: its help center fields the question 'Why does Onekey appear in my PIX transaction?', and bettors file Reclame Aqui complaints about Pix issues after gambling-site withdrawals.
 The company claims 170+ clients overall; that number is self-reported and nothing outside Brazil is named.

 Operational Details